The information contained in this document was approved by the board on 29 August 2019.

 Roles and responsibilities of the directors

-Richard Last, as chairman is responsible for leading the board as well as being chairman of the Nomination committee and a member of the audit committee, remuneration committee and risk committee.
+Richard Last, as chairman is responsible for leading the board as well as being chairman of the nomination committee and a member of the remuneration committee and risk committee.

-Andrew Taylor, appointed to board on 4 April 2018 and taking over as Chief Executive Officer from Bob Falconer, is responsible for proposing the Group’s strategy to the board and then implementing this along with being responsible for day to day running of the business.
+Andrew Taylor, Chief Executive Officer, is responsible for proposing the Group’s strategy to the board and then implementing this along with being responsible for day to day running of the business.

 Andrew Belshaw, Chief Financial Officer, is responsible for the preparation of the Group’s budget along with measuring performance.
 He is responsible for developing strong relationships with key stakeholders including investors, analysts and banks.

 Alan Gibbins, Independent Non-Executive Director, is chair of the audit committee as well as being a member of the nomination committee, remuneration committee and risk committee.

 Martin Lea, Independent Non-Executive Director, is chair of the remuneration committee and the risk committee as well as being a member of the audit committee and nomination committee.

 Henrietta Marsh, Independent Non-Executive Director, is a member of the remuneration committee, the risk committee, the audit committee and the nomination committee.

 The role of the Board of Directors is to promote the long term success of the Company and sustainably grow shareholder value.
 The Board has responsibility for the management, direction and performance of the Group and for ensuring that appropriate resources are in place to achieve its strategy.
 The Board directs and reviews the Group’s operations within an agreed framework of controls.
 This allows risk to be assessed and managed within agreed parameters.
 The Board has established audit, nomination, remuneration and risk committees with formally delegated duties and responsibilities.